Asabeneh/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

   * [0-9] means any number 0 to 9
   * [A-Za-z0-9] any character which is a to z, A to Z, 0 to 9
 * \\:  uses to escape special characters
-  * \d mean:match where the string contains digits (numbers from 0-9)
+  * \d mean: match where the string contains digits (numbers from 0-9)
   * \D mean: match where the string does not contain digits
 * . : any character except new line character(\n)
 * ^: starts with